 2. Reduced Brand Equity and that is something, a retailer directly is not affected by.
 A faulty, unpopular product can always be replaced by one from another brand.
 Who this hurts, is the manufacturer, who’s name is plastered on the product.
 Negative reviews may come pouring in and soon because of inaccurate information on a few certain stores, the manufacturer may find their brand losing market equity.

 And that’s not all.
 Products listed with information that’s not complete or has key features missing may never appeal or engage customers, who have a lot of options to choose from these online marketplaces and may move to a similar product from a competing manufacturer.
 Another fact that cannot be ignored is many sales after online browsing, happen offline.
 So your products not being listed with the right product information, cannot only hurt your brand online but also negatively impacts offline sales.

 Manufacturers need to ensure that their products are listed with correct specifications and details, no matter what the platform, and for a very good reason.
 Customers today won’t stop at one place when they run across your product and will look them up on more channels, compare prices, even compare them with similar products, and when they find inconsistencies or inaccuracies, that reflects really damages their trust.

 While it’s impossible to govern each and every listing by third-party retailers, what manufacturers can do is consolidate product information on one single platform, and have that as a single source of truth, a reference for retailers.

 This can be achieved with a Product Information Management (PIM) tool.
-With a PIM, manufacturers can collect product data, optimize it to meet requirements of various online marketplaces and then put it out for retailers to upload on their platforms.
-Compared to traditional practises of maintaining excel sheets or pds, this ensures retailers don’t have to figure out which files to use for their listings, and chances of making errors are considerably diminished.
+With a PIM, manufacturers can collect product data, optimize it to meet requirements of various online marketplaces, and then put it out for retailers to upload on their platforms.
+Compared to traditional practices of maintaining excel sheets or pdfs, this ensures retailers don’t have to figure out which files to use for their listings, and chances of making errors are considerably diminished.